bradybiethman/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 </p>

 <h1>Preparing Active Directory Infrastructure in the Cloud (Azure)</h1>
-This tutorial outlines the creation of domain controller and client virtual machines and setting up DNS Settings in Microsoft Azure.<br />
+This tutorial outlines the creation of domain controller and client virtual machines and setting up DNS Settings in Microsoft Azure.
+This will ensure the virtual machines will be able to identify each other on the network.<br />

 <h2>Environments and Technologies Used</h2>